-A deeper look at the Vortex Optics AR-BDC3 reticle found on their Strike Eagle LPVOs.
-Short version: it’s a well designed and executed BDC reticle.
+A deeper look at the Vortex Optics AR-BDC2 reticle found on their previous generation Strike Eagle LPVOs.

 It’s time to add up to $25 worth of goodness to the budget survival kit.
-This month I am looking at items used for emergency lighting and illumination.
+This month I am looking at defensive tools.